Understand your Excess

 What is voluntary excess?

 This is the element of the excess that you have control over when arranging cover.
-What you select as your voluntary excess depends on your personal preference, and will naturally vary from driver to driver.
-Those who volunteer to have a higher excess will do so because in most cases it can result in a lower premium.
+Your voluntary excess depends on your personal preference, and will naturally vary from driver to driver.
+Those who volunteer to have a higher excess may do so because they think it will result in a lower insurance premium.
+However, this is not always the case.

 What is compulsory excess?

-When selecting a voluntary excess, it is important to take into account any compulsory excess that already applies to the policy, as this will be combined with the voluntary amount, creating an overall policy excess.
-A compulsory excess is an amount automatically set by your insurance company, it is therefore something that you won’t have any control over.
-Insurance companies tend to set a minimum compulsory excess (which will vary from company to company) for all kinds of insurance policies.
+When selecting a voluntary excess, it is important to consider any compulsory excess that already applies to the policy.
+The compulsory excess will be combined with the voluntary amount, creating an overall policy excess.
+Your compulsory excess is automatically set by your insurer - you won’t have control over it.
+Insurance companies tend to set a minimum compulsory excess for all kinds of insurance policies.

-The compulsory excess applied to a policy may increase due to factors such as previous claims experience of the policyholder or the value of the vehicle.
-High-value vehicles often attract much higher excesses, as even minor repairs can be very expensive.
+The compulsory excess applied to a policy may increase.
+This may be because of the policyholder’s previous claims experience or the value of their vehicle.
+High-value vehicles often attract much higher excesses - even minor repairs can be expensive.

 How does excess affect young and inexperienced drivers?

-In addition to any compulsory policy excesses that might apply, virtually every motor insurance policy includes young and new driver excesses.
+Many motor insurance policies include young and new driver excesses.
 In insurance terms, anyone under 25 years of age is classified as a young driver.
-Generally, insurers have two categories of young drivers, those aged 17 to 20 years of age and those aged 21 to 24 years of age.
+Generally, insurers have two categories of young drivers: 17 to 20 years of age and 21 to 24 years of age.

-Each of these age groups will be subject to a young driver excess which is in addition to any other excess that applies to the policy.
-The 17 to 20 group will have a higher excess than the 21 to 24 group reflecting their inexperience.
-Furthermore, any driver aged 25 or over who is driving on a provisional licence or has held their full licence for less than a year will also usually be subject to an increased compulsory own damage excess, usually equivalent to that applied to the 21 to 24 age group.
+Each of these age groups may be subject to a young driver excess.
+This is in addition to any other excess that applies to the policy.
+The 17 to 20 group might find that they have a higher excess than the 21 to 24 group.

 What is theft excess?

 Excesses are not just applicable to Comprehensive policies.
 Third-Party, Fire and Theft policies will often have compulsory excesses applicable to any fire or theft claims.
-Higher theft excesses may well be imposed by insurers if there are circumstances that result in a higher than average theft risk.
+Higher theft excesses may be imposed by insurers if circumstances present a higher-than-average theft risk.

 What is windscreen excess?

-Additionally, a number of insurance companies will waive the windscreen excess if the windscreen merely requires repair rather than replacement.
-Repair is usually applicable to small chips that can be filled with an epoxy resin that leaves a virtually invisible repair.
+Additionally, a number of insurance companies will waive the windscreen excess if the windscreen requires repair rather than replacement.
+Repair is usually applicable to small chips that can be filled with an epoxy resin, leaving a virtually invisible repair.

-One thing to be aware of is that insurers often have different windscreen excesses with the lower excesses applying if repair or replacement is carried out by their recommended windscreen repairer.
+Insurers often have different windscreen excesses - a lower excess may apply if a repair or replacement is carried out by their recommended windscreen repairer.

 What is excess protection?

 Having paid the policy excess following repair of their vehicle, policyholders may have the opportunity to recoup the amount.
-Where the repairs were necessitated by a non-fault accident the excess can be claimed back from the insurers of the responsible person.
-Some insurers/brokers will provide assistance in the recovery of the excess by the provision of Uninsured Loss Recovery insurance.
+If repairs are needed after a non-fault accident, the excess can be claimed back from the insurers of those responsible.
+Some insurers/brokers will aid the recovery of the excess by the provision of Uninsured Loss Recovery insurance.

-However, should the policyholder have been at fault for the accident there will be no one to recover the excess from unless the policyholder has purchased Excess Protection insurance.
+If the policyholder was at fault, there will be nobody to recover the excess from.
+That is unless the policyholder has purchased Excess Protection insurance.

-Excess Protection insurance is an extra, stand-alone, policy that, for a small premium, reimburses the policyholder for any excess (up to the limit purchased) the policyholder has paid even if the loss resulted from a fault accident.
-This is a particularly useful cover in cases where cumulative excesses result in a substantial overall figure.
+Excess Protection insurance reimburses the policyholder for any excess (up to the limit purchased) they have paid.
+This is the case even if the loss resulted from a fault accident.
+This cover is particularly useful in cases where cumulative excesses result in a substantial overall figure.

-When purchasing motor insurance, your insurance company/broker should provide you with full details of all excesses that apply to the policy.
-It is very important that you understand exactly how and when the excesses are to be applied to any claim you may make - In some cases, “cheaper” premiums may be only the result of a higher excess.
-This is particularly relevant when using price comparison sites as they may assume you will accept a higher voluntary excess in order to be able to quote you a cheaper price.
+When purchasing car insurance, your insurer should provide you with details of all excesses that apply to the policy.
+It is very important that you understand exactly how and when the excesses are to be applied to any claim you may make.

 What is driver-specific excess?